Obituaries

 GEORGE EDGAR MARSHALL

 Funeral services for George Edgar Marshall, 65, a former resident of Portsmouth, were to be conducted at 3 P.M. today at Cook & Son Funeral Home in Columbus, Oh., and burial was to follow in a Columbus cemetery.
 The former localite died Monday night in Columbus, after a six-month illness.
 Mr. Marshall was born Sept 22, 1892, at Charlottesville, Va.
 Prior to his illness, he was employed by Superior Chemical Co at Youngstown, Oh.
-Surviving are six sons, Claude of Miami, Fl., James of Morehead, Ky., George of Providence, R.I., Harry of Columbus, John of New Boston and Garey Lee, 1714 Poplar St.; two daughters, Mrs. Elsie Marsh of Charlottesville, Va., and Miss Doris Marshall, 1714 Poplar St.; a brother, Robert Marshall of North Carolina; a sister, Mrs. Lillian Davis of Youngstown and a half-sister, Mrs. Mary Hensley of Charlottesville.
+Surviving are six sons, Claude of Miami, Fl., James of Morehead, Ky., George of Providence, R.I., Harry of Columbus, John of New Boston and Garey Lee, 1714 Poplar St.; two daughters, Mrs. Elsie Marsh of Charlottesville, Va., and Miss Doris Marshall, 1714 Poplar St.; a brother, Robert Marshall of North Carolina;

 The Reynolds Funeral Services and the National Obituary Archive™